feather-game-engine/feather/README.md

 ## Shipping a game

 Shipping a game is still a WIP.
-For now, you can run ``make ship`` to create a basic folder holding all the necessary things.

 ## Planned Features